-On today’s date in 1811, Hudson’s Bay Company (HBC) stockholder Thomas Douglas paid HBC 10 shillings for 74 million acres of land in the Red River Valley.
+On today’s date in 1811, Scottish-born peer Thomas Douglas paid the Hudson’s Bay Company (HBC) 10 shillings for 74 million acres of land in the Red River Valley.

-In 1962, Canada’s Post Office Department (now Canada Post) featured Douglas, fifth Earl of Selkirk, on a five-cent commemorative stamp (Scott #397) designed by Phillips-Gutkin & Associates.
-The stamp depicts a portrait of Douglas alongside the Red River Settlement and recognizes the accomplishments of Canada’s western pioneers.
+Designed by Phillips-Gutkin and Associates, the stamp depicts a left-facing portrait of Douglas alongside the Red River Settlement in an effort to recognize the accomplishments of Canada’s western pioneers.

 Douglas was also featured on a 2012 Permanent stamp (SC #2539) commemorating the settlement’s 200th anniversary.

 Designed by Susan Mavor, this stamp depicts the various people living in the area at the time.